isotoma/caroline/README.rst

 Caroline provides a stock buildbot configuration for teams which use Sidekick.
 Caroline will deploy your Sidekick cluster on every commit providing instant feedback if you introduce problems.
+If you use the Yaybu/Sidekick test harness, she will run your tests too.

-Caroline will be your nemesis, watching you, testing, pointing out your mistakes.
+Caroline will be your nemesis, watching you, testing you, pointing and laughing at your mistakes.

 Installation